-Opposing fans show unusual solidarity as Rome derby ends 1-1
+Opposing fans show rare solidarity as Rome derby ends 1-1

 The result will likely leave both sides frustrated.

-Lazio, last season’s Italian Cup champion, will rue missed chances after hitting the goal frame so many times, while Roma has now drawn twice in its opening two matches under new coach Paulo Fonseca.
+Lazio, last season’s Italian Cup champion, will rue missed chances after hitting the goal frame so many times, while Roma has now drawn twice in its opening two matches under Fonseca.

+Lazio produced 21 shots to Roma’s eight, although Roma controlled more of the possession.

+“There are inevitably regrets, because we had so many chances and you have to win games like that,” Lazio coach Simone Inzaghi said.
+“We could have used a bit more luck.
+But we played great football.”

 Roma has undergone a complete overhaul following a turbulent offseason that included the resignation of former captain Francesco Totti from his management position and the departure of Daniele De Rossi to Boca Juniors.